Tkk15/WarningCount/README.md

 # WarningCount
-Software to avoid the "I didn't know excuse" from happening twice.
+Software to avoid the "I didn't know excuse" from happening twice when a policeman stops someone.
 Keeps track of who has been warned and for what reason.